benjaminoakes/pencil_mustache/lightning_talk.md

     why-mad-lib

 It's so small ([15 lines](https://github.com/benjaminoakes/pencil_mustache/blob/master/lib/pencil_mustache.rb)), you might as well copy it into your app.
 Or just use the same `gsub` feature when you need it.
+Compare to 3000+ lines of Ruby in Mustache.

 [Code](https://github.com/benjaminoakes/pencil_mustache/blob/master/lib/pencil_mustache.rb).